-Figure 28: CSS is inserted into Symbia Intevo and supported by the integrated source holder (not shown).
+Figure 28: CSS is inserted into the Symbia Intevo and supported by the integrated source holder (not shown).
 The dashed lines depict the FOV.

-The CSS can also be placed in a dose calibrator in a source holder that specifies the geometry and allows for cross check between the system, the dose calibrator and the gold standard.
-The goal of the CSS calibration is to standardize the system sensitivity, which is essential for a quantitative results that can be compared across systems, and time.
+The CSS can also be placed in a dose calibrator with a jig that specifies the geometry and allows for cross check between the system, the dose calibrator and the gold standard.
+Details about the calibration method can be found in a white paper by Bhattacharya et al, 2013.47 The goal of the CSS calibration is to standardize the system sensitivity, which is essential for a quantitative results that can be compared across systems, and time.

-The choice of the CG update method, the χ^2_γ objective function, as well as the improved image formation model in conjunction with the more accurate alignment of data, has advantages for quantitative accuracy and reproducibility.
+The choice of the CG update method, as well as the improved image formation model in conjunction with the more accurate alignment of data, has advantages for quantitative accuracy and reproducibility.
 Furthermore, a corresponding improvement in image quality may be fostered, as these aspects complement each other.